Virtosync/VirtoLang/README.md

    - Choose your desired version (e.g., `v2`).
    - Click on `virtolang-installer.exe`.
    - Click the **Raw** button to download and run the installer.
-   - Follow the prompts to complete the installation.
+   - Follow the prompts to complete installation.

 2. **Verify Installation:**
-   - Open a terminal or command prompt (if it is already open, restart your terminal or command prompt or restart your computer).
+   - Open a terminal or command prompt.
-   - Run: `vlang` to check that VirtoLang is installed.
+   - Run: `vlang --version` or `vlang` to check that VirtoLang is installed.

 ---